Skip to content

 Publication: Kv2.1 mediates spatial and functional coupling of L-type calcium channels and ryanodine receptors in neurons

 Abstract.
-The voltage-gated K+ channel Kv2.1 serves a major structural role in the […]
+The voltage-gated K+ channel Kv2.1 serves a major structural role in the soma and proximal dendrites of mammalian brain neurons, tethering the […]

 October 23, 2019December 1, 2019Research publication